 Parameter describes a part of a Document, storing some value.
 Each parameter has a name and a type.
-Type can be simple like string, int, float, bool or a reference to any other Template.
-As a programmer you can think of parameter as a Field or Property of the Class.
+Type can be simple like string, int, float, bool, or a reference to any other Template.
+As a programmer, you can think of a parameter as a Field or Property of the Class.

 After the creation of a template, you can add parameters to it.

-On the parameters page you can view/edit all existing parameters and add new one.
+On the parameters page you can view/edit all existing parameters and add a new one.

 Each Parameter has several fields: